-IPL 2024: From Head to Starc, a look at overseas players who can be valuable buys at the auction
+IPL 2024: From Head to Starc, a look at overseas players who could be valuable buys at the auction

-As the ten franchises at the Indian Premier League prepare for the mini-auction that will take place on December 19 at the Coca-Cola Arena in Dubai, there will be several players waiting for the hammer to go down with bated breath.
+As the ten franchises at the Indian Premier League prepare for the mini-auction that will take place on December 19 at the Coca-Cola Arena in Dubai, there will be several players waiting to see which team’s colours they will be wearing in the 2024 season.

-With the recent ICC Men’s ODI World Cup, teams have gotten a good idea about many of the players’ recent form and ability to navigate Indian conditions.
+With the recent ICC Men’s ODI World Cup, teams have got a good idea about many of the players’ recent form and ability to navigate Indian conditions.
 The occasion is ripe for many to become millionaires.
-We’ve already listed the Indian players that could potentially start a bidding war here.
+We have already listed the Indian players who could potentially start a bidding war here.

 Here’s a look at five overseas players who can be valuable buys at the auction: